 October 7, 2016

-A big change in the international lumber market will come next week that will affect all domestic producers, including Freres Lumber Company.
+A big change in the international lumber market will come next week due to the expirations of the Softwood Lumber Agreement that will affect all domestic producers, including Freres Lumber Company.

 The grace period for the Softwood Lumber Agreement (SLA) expires on October 13th.
 This one-year grace period, which began at the expiration of the SLA in 2015, prohibits the US and Canada from filing countervailing duties or anti-dumping duty cases against the other.
 The previous agreement allowed for the levy of varied percentage duties based upon the current market price in relation to the Random Lengths Framing Lumber Composite.
 For instance, if the Random Lengths Framing Lumber Composite was under $315US / mbdft, a 15% charge was levied against Canadian imports.
 If the composite price was between $336 and $355, a 5% charge was levied.
 Above $355, there was no charge levied.
 The general idea was that at an appropriate price for lumber, domestic producers could compete with a built-in 15% price increase to Canadian producers.
 During good markets and strong pricing, they would allow lower duties.